MoarTube/MoarTube-Node/README.md

  - Publicize your node on [MoarTube](http://www.moartube.com), or run your node privately

 ## How to Get Started
 MoarTube Node can be found on [DockerHub](https://hub.docker.com/r/moartube/moartube-node) and can be managed with software like [Docker Desktop](https://www.docker.com/products/docker-desktop/), or follow the manual approach to set up your node.
+After that, head over to [MoarTube Client](https://github.com/cconley717/MoarTube-Client) if you haven't already.

 The default login credentials for your node are below.
 Be sure to change these upon logging in.

 username: admin